 Pupils working from at these levels will have access to a phonics rich environment and daily opportunities to access phonics.
-The phonics scheme we use is Time for Phonics (See our Phonics tab for more information).
-The reading scheme is Time for Phonics books specifically matching previously learnt sounds.
+The phonics scheme we use is Time for Phonics (See our Phonics tab for more information)

+The reading scheme we use is Oxford Reading Tree.